-Q: Let us assume that DEF does not proceed with the attempt to buy out CHSRI restaurants and CHSRI ceases to exist as a going concern.
-What happens to my pension plan at CHSRI?
+Q: Let us assume that the company ceases to exist as a going concern.
+What happens to my pension plan?

 A: That depends upon whether your pension plan is a defined contribution plan or a defined benefit plan.
 In this scenario, you are much better off if it is a defined contribution plan.
-In a defined contribution plan, the pension account in your name belongs to you, and the demise of CHSRI does not result in the end of your pension account.
+In a defined contribution plan, the pension account in your name belongs to you, and the demise of the company does not result in the end of your pension account.
 You need to manage and conserve that account.
-The stock market has taken a major hit in the last few weeks because of COVID-19.
-Do not sell the stocks in your account while the market is down.
-Be patient.
-The market will recover and go on to new heights once the COVID-19 emergency is over.